Moonlit Sanctuary Wildlife Conservation Park

 Cancellation and booking policy

-To guarantee your position in a tour, please make a booking.
+Please call ahead to book your place in a tour.
 Daytime visitors do not need to book.

 Only 45 minutes from the centre of Melbourne via the Monash Freeway (M1).
 Continue to follow the M1 as it becomes the Western Port Highway (A780), then turn left at the C781 and follow the signs.
 Also easily accessible from Phillip Island, Frankston, and the Mornington Peninsula.
 Melways Page 141 B9